johnwight/Getting-Started-with-OAuth-for-Adobe-IO-Solutions/README.md

 # Getting-Started-with-OAuth-for-Adobe-IO-Solutions
 Get OAuth Credentials for Adobe I/O Solutions

-This document describes the OAuth steps for obtaining credentials on the [Adobe I/O Console](https://console.adobe.io) or by using code to make API calls to the Adobe Identity Management System (IMS) endpoints.
+This document describes the OAuth steps for obtaining credentials on the [Adobe I/O Console](https://console.adobe.io) or by using code to make API calls to Adobe Identity Management System (IMS) endpoints.

 Basics of OAuth Authentication
 Setting Up the Environment